bonitasoft/bonita-doc/md/single-sign-on-with-saml.md

        -->  logout.link.hidden=true
     ```

-    Make sure to set the right tenant admin username (link to the doc page that explains how to change it).
+    Make sure to [set the right tenant admin username](multi-tenancy-and-tenant-configuration#toc2).
 It is recommended to also replace the value of the passphrase (property auth.passphrase).

 3. In the tenant_engine folder of each existing tenant: “$TOMCAT_HOME/setup/platform_conf/current/tenants/<TENANT_ID>/tenant_engine/
-  edit the bonita-tenant-sp-custom.properties as following:
+  edit the bonita-tenant-sp-custom.properties as follows:

    ```
             # Authentication service to use.
 Some are natively provided: